MonacoProtocol/sdk/readme/the-protocol.md

 # The Monaco Protocol

 The Monaco Protocol is a liquidity matching program to be deployed on the Solana blockchain.
-It is currently operating on Devnet during its testing phase.
+The protocol launched on mainnet in Q4 2022.

 # Fully Audited